S3-working-group/s3-practical-guide/docs/introduction.md

 ![Drivers and domains](img/driver-domain/drivers-and-domains.png)

-## Governance, Semi-Autonomy and  Self-Organization

-**Governance**: Making and evolving decisions about what to do to achieve objectives, and setting constraints on how and when things will be done.
+### Governance and Operations

+Activity in an organization typically falls in one of two categories:

+_**Governance** in an organization is the act of setting objectives, and then navigating and steering to achieve them.
+People with authority intentionally make and evolve decisions which have an ongoing effect on the way an organization (or a team or individual within it) creates value.
+These decisions set constraints on actions, guide future decisions, allocate resources and determine specifics of deliverables._

+_**Operations** is doing the work and organizing day to day activities within the constraints defined through governance._

+### Related Concepts

 **Self-Governance**: People governing themselves within the constraints of a domain.

-**Self-Organization**: People organizing work within constraints defined through governance.

-**Operations** (Doing the Work): The work being done to create and deliver value, guided by governance.

-**Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of the delegator and of representatives), and by objections from others.
+**Semi-Autonomy**: The autonomy of people to create value within their domain, further limited by their own governance decisions, and <dfn data-info="Objection: A _reason_ why doing something stands in the way of (more) effective response to an organizational driver (i.e. an organizational requirement).">objections</dfn> (including those of the delegator and of representatives)

-### Governance or Operations?

-_Does it require or benefit from an individual or group decision?_

--   yes: governance
-    -   it's not covered by a previous agreement
-    -   it needs to be agreed, decided or amended
--   no: operations
-    -   it's covered by previous agreement (those accountable are free to act)
-    -   it needs to be done
+**Self-Organization**: Any activity or process through which people organize through local interactions without the influence of an external agent.
+In any organization or team, self-organization and external influence co-exist.

+Depending on the constraints set by the delegator, teams have more or less license to conduct governance and decide how they organize their operations, and are therefore more or less self-governing and self-organizing.